RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-15-sharepoint-dvwp-from-workhorse-to-ferrari-in-7-steps.md

 tags: [SharePoint, DVWP, XML, XSLT]
 ---
 {% include JB/setup %}
-This is going to be intense and this is going to be fun... if you are willing to follow to the end.
+This is going to be intense and this is going to be fun..., if you are willing to follow till the end.
 I'm going to take the good old Data Form Web Part, better known as **DVWP**, and turn the standard HTML, which is delivered by this reliabe workhorse, in some highly optimized HTML5 code: I call it the **`Ferrari`** version.